 - 1. Witnessing informed consents - 2.
-Accessing narcotics without supervision - 3.
-Taking verbal or telephone orders from a health care provider. - 4.
-Placing a patient in seclusion or initiating any form of restraints. - 5.
-Removing arterial sheaths and epidural catheters
+Accessing controlled substances - 3.
+Taking verbal or telephone orders from a health care provider - 4.
+Placing a patient in seclusion or initiating any form of restraints including documentation regarding restraints - 5.
+Removing arterial sheaths and epidural catheters - 6.
+Performing any sort of invasive assessment - 7.
+Administering IV chemotherapy medications - 8.
+Administering blood or blood products - 9.
+Administering emergency medications or applying the defibrillator in a code situation - 10.
+Initiating or changing the rate of administration of patient-controlled analysis or epidural narcotics - 11.
+Administering investigational drugs - 12.
+Administering medication that would require cross checking by licensed nursing personnel